Lumbar degenerative joint disease — causes and treatment

-Degenerative joint disease is common in the lumbar spine, or lower back, because this portion of the spine supports about half of the body’s total weight.
+Degenerative joint disease is common in the lumbar (lower) spine because this region supports about half of the body’s total weight.
 A lifetime of pressure on the lower back can cause the cartilage within the facet joints to wear down, a condition that can lead to bone spurs, joint stiffness, inflammation and pain.
-These are all signs that degenerative joint disease has set in.
+These are all signs that degenerative joint disease has developed.

 Causes of joint degeneration

 The natural degeneration that accompanies the aging process of the spine is the primary cause of degenerative joint disease, though a variety of secondary causes can accelerate cartilage breakdown, including:

 - A weakened immune system